uss-zerodata/md/main.md

+---
-# Markdown Template
+title: Markdown

-One Template to rule them all
+subtitle: One Template to rule them all
+desc: "A template for all your markdown needs.
+Creating beautiful documents and slides by only using markdown."
+subject: "Markdown"
+date: "01.01.2024"
+author: [Florian Hektor]
+institute: ""
+keywords:
+  [
+	Markdown,
+	Pandoc,
+	Template
+  ]
+lang: "en"

+titlepage: true,
+titlepage-text-color: "FFFFFF"
+titlepage-rule-color: "360049"
+titlepage-rule-height: 0
+titlepage-background: "assets/document/bg-blue-1.png"

+titlepage-logo: ""
+footnotes-pretty: true
+toc-own-page: true

+header-left: ""
+header-center: ""
+header-right: ""
+footer-left: ""
+footer-center: ""
+footer-right: ""

+bibtex: true
+biblio-style: IEEEtran
+bibliography: sources.bib
+---

+# Introduction

 A template for all your markdown needs.
-Creating beautiful documents written in markdown and rendered using pandoc.

-# Introduction

-This is a template for all your markdown needs.
-Creating beautiful documents written in markdown and rendered using pandoc.
+Creating beautiful documents and slides by only using markdown.

 # Features